 Dine on the terrace

 There are several restaurants located on the walls of the city that offer stunning views.
 The level of service and food is high, and it is advisable to book if you want to bag a table for sunset!
 As night falls you are almost certain to be able to spot fireworks in one direction or another!
+My absolute favourite restaurant in Mdina is Bacchus.
+Head through the main gates and turn right down a quaint side street until you find the sign.
+On first entrance you may believe it to be empty, however most people choose to dine up on the roof in the pretty garden terrace.
+Food and service are impeccable, a real fine dining experience but without a huge price tag!
 The Maltese are famous for letting them off, and from the walls of Mdina you will have a great viewing platform.
 After dinner, take a walk around Mdina as the city looks different at night, and the walls are lit up beautifully.

 Step back in time at Palazzo Falson